whoseuniversityisit/whoseuniversityisit.github.io/README.md

 # Whose University Is It?

-a Boston-area coalition calling for democratic and transparent decision making on campus.
+A Boston-area coalition calling for democratic and transparent decision making on campus.